-We tested for an evolutionary advantage to men’s beardedness in intra-sexual contest competition using data from professional mixed martial arts (MMA) fighters competing in the Ultimate Fighting Championships (UFC).
+Hypotheses suggest that along with playing a strong role in communicating masculinity, dominance and aggressiveness intra-sexually, beards evolved to provide advantages in intra-sexual combat through their ability to protect the face as well as honest signals of fighting ability.
+Using data from 598 professional mixed martial arts (MMA) fights from 393 fighters competing in the Ultimate Fighting Championships (UFC), we show that beards neither act as a protective feature nor as an honest signal of fighting ability.
+The only predictor of contest outcomes was the reach a fighter had.
+Our results thus support past laboratory experiments demonstrating that a bipedal stance enhances striking ability and is presumably more effective among fighters with longer reaches (Carrier, 2011).

 Phylogenetic analyses suggest that sex differences in human facial musculature evolved, in part, to provide protection to blows to the face during intra-sexual combat (Carrier & Morgan, 2015).
 In MMA, the majority of serious injuries occur on the face, particularly the jaw and cheek bones (Lystad et al., 2014), which are the regions where beard growth is most profuse (Dixson & Rantala, 2016).
 Blanchard (2010) suggested that the human beard functions like the mane of the male lion in providing protection to the face and neck during fights.
-However, we found no evidence that bearded fighters succumb to fewer knockouts than clean-shaven fighters.
-It is also worth noting that studies of the strike patterns during fights between male lions reveal that the mane is unlikely to play a protective role (West et al., 2006).
-Our findings suggest that facial hair may not provide any protective advantage during male-male contest competition.
+We found no evidence that bearded fighters succumb to fewer knockouts than clean-shaven fighters and therefore conclude that facial hair does not provide any protective advantage during male-male contest competition.
+Our results thus agree with those exploring studies of the strike patterns during fights between male lions which suggest that the mane is unlikely to play a protective role (West et al., 2006).